DELUXEHUNTER/Neoa/README.md

 # Neo
-This is my first game that I'm going to make eventually.
+Neo is a text based game that will,